Up Beet Kitchen

 FOR SERVING

-• Cooked quinoa, rice, buckwheat, millet, couscous, farro, etc. You could even cook pasta, mix in the pesto, and serve the tofu and roasted veggies on top!
+• Cooked grain of choice: Rice, buckwheat, millet, couscous, farro, etc. You could even cook pasta, mix in the pesto, and serve the tofu and roasted veggies on top!

 Instructions